Pre-update profile action¶

 }

-The response can have three possible states: SUCCESS
+The response can have three possible states: SUCCESS, FAILEDand ERROR.

-: Indicates a processing failure, typically caused by server-side issues.
-A 500 (Server Error)
+ERROR: Indicates a processing failure in your external service, typically caused by server-side issues.
+The application receives a 500 (Server Error) response.

-When the external service responds with a 200 status code and a SUCCESS state, it indicates that the request was processed correctly and profile update is allowed.
+When the external service responds with a 200 status code and a SUCCESS state, it means the service processed the request and allowed the profile update.

 Http Status Code: 200